 - Report 3 shows that 25.0% of the top-quartile funds in the first period of the three-year transition matrix remained in the top quartile at the end of the second period.

 - Among funds ranked in the top half for the three years ending December 2019, the majority either fell to the bottom half, were merged or were liquidated over the subsequent three-year period (see Report 4).

-- The five-year performance persistence test shows that top-quartile managers had difficulty replicating their outperformance in future years.
-After one year, just 20% of managers remained in the top quartile, and by year two, that percentage dropped to 10%.
+- Similar to the other regions, top-quartile managers in Mexico had difficulty replicating their rank in subsequent years.
+After one year, just 18.2% of Mexico Equity funds remained in the top quartile, and after four years, none remained (see Report 2).